 Session types

-There are many different, interesting session types at the 21st WPA Congress.
-Peruse the session types below.
+There are many different, interesting session types at the WPA Congress.
+Please peruse the session types below.

 The plenary sessions will address the main themes of the congress.